Message from Lead Pastor, Steve McMillan

 Online Connections

 To many of our viewers, watching online serves as a means to get and stay connected while otherwise there would be no way to do so.
-The top four locations of our viewers are Canada, the United States, India, and Israel — in that order!
+The top five locations of our viewers are Canada, the United States, India, the United Kingdom and Australia!
 Our gratitude continues to the many volunteers who provide a great online experience every week for those unable to attend our live service.

 Total Revenue